CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 for e,v in w:   # main loop
     print(e,v)
 ```
-It was already mentioned at the end of the previous tutorial.

-## Window-order
+If you are unsure about this, read the basic tutorial 07 (Separate key-systems) again.

+## A single main window
 You can't have multiple `sg.Window`s at once.
+Multiple `sg.SubWindow` intended, but not `sg.Window`.
 If you try, an error will occur.

-However, for a sub-window to exist, it needs an active (non-closed) `sg.Window`.
+However, for a sub-window to exist, an `sg.Window` needs to exist.
+This window can be called "main window".

-If the window is closed, all the sub-windows will close too.
+**If the main window is closed, all sub-windows close too.**

-Pro-tipp: `sg.main_window()` always returns the currently active window.
+Pro-tipp: `sg.main_window()` always returns the current main window.

-Sometimes, you can't be sure if a sub-window is really opened after the main window is created.\
+Sometimes, you can't be sure if a sub-window is opened before or after the main window is created.\
-E.g.: Popups.
+E.g.: Popups.\
 What if the user wants to open a popup before creating a window?

-For that reason, `sg.SubWindow` **will turn into an actual window if none is present**.
+For that reason, `sg.SubWindow` **will turn into the main window if none is present**.

 So, if you are unsure, create a sub-window.

 ### Very important!
 This can cause funny problems.

-Remember, if the window is closed, all sub-windows close too.
+Remember, if the main window is closed, all sub-windows close too.

-So, if you open multiple popups at once without a pre-made main window, closing the first popup, closes all the others too.
+So, if you open multiple popups at once without a pre-made main window, closing the first popup will close all the others too.

-If you are unsure, if no window/subwindow is active when creating the actual main window, call `sg.close_all_windows()` before.
+If you really want to make sure that you are creating the main window, call `sg.close_all_windows()` first.
+It closes all existing windows.